Retirement Age Calculator

 - Decrease your spending: It might also be beneficial to find ways to decrease your spending.
 Track your monthly expenses and determine where you can cut unnecessary spending.
 Review your bills and see if you can cut those as well, such as by switching auto insurance providers or asking for a discount on your cellphone bill.
 If you can increase your income and decrease your spending, you can save even faster.

 - Save more of your income: If you start saving later in life, you may need to set aside a larger percentage of your income for retirement every month.
 You will also need to balance riskier and safer investments when you are closer to retiring and have less time to recover from losses and dips in the market.

 - Track your progress: Regularly use a retirement calculator to ensure you are on track to hitting your savings goal by retirement age.
-Investing for retirement is a long-term goal, so don’t worry too much about scary stock market headlines.
+Investing for retirement is a long-term goal, so don’t worry too much about scary stock market headlines and inflation rate.
 You could curb your progress by watching the market daily and making impulsive decisions that may hurt your long-term progress.

 - Invest in index funds: You may want to spread your investments among stocks and bonds and invest in low-fee index funds.
 Continue to do so throughout your career until you reach your goal of at least 25 times your current annual spending.

 Further, you might want to reevaluate the lifestyle you want to have in retirement.
 You could be able to lower your expenses by downsizing your home or retiring to a state without an income tax, or perhaps you want to retire overseas in a country with a lower cost of living.

 How Does Social Security Impact Retirement Age?